VibroSim/VibroSim_Simulator/docs/processtrak_steps.rst

 .. py:function:: vibrocomsol_createdummyoutput

-    This processtrak step will create a dummy heating data file.
+    This ProcessTrak step will create a dummy heating data file.
 This needs to exist to create the COMSOL model.
-The processtrak step :py:func:`vibrocomsol_calc_heating_welder` will populate this file with
+The ProcessTrak step :py:func:`vibrocomsol_calc_heating_welder` will populate this file with
     crack heating data.
-The processtrak step
+The ProcessTrak step
     :py:func:`vibrocomsol_heatflow_analysis_comsol` will use the data to analyze heat flows.

-    This processtrak step is included in the ``VibroSim_Simulator`` software package.
+    This ProcessTrak step is included in the ``VibroSim_Simulator`` software package.

     :param dc\:dest: |dest|
     :param dc\:measident: |measident|